ZhaoJackson/Human_VS_AI_Game/README.md

-# 🤖 Turing Test Swipe App
+# 🤖 Turing Test App

-Can you tell which response is from a human and which is from AI?
+**Interactive Turing Test Game - Can you tell which response is from a human and which is from AI?**

+A gamified mental health awareness tool that challenges users to distinguish between human and AI-generated responses to mental health prompts.

 This app is a playful, thought-provoking mental health awareness tool that gamifies Alan Turing's famous question — *"Can machines think?"* — in the context of lived mental health experiences.
 Users swipe through narratives in response to mental health prompts and try to guess whether they were written by a person with lived experience or a large language model (LLM).